 Related blog posts

-We need to plan for unprecedented flooding in California, Nov 22, 2021.
+We need to plan for extreme flooding in California, Nov 22, 2021.

 Principles for State Investment in Climate Adaptation, Sept 16, 2019.